Music of Angel Beats!

 Angel Beats! is a 13-episode 2010 anime television series produced by P.A.
 Works and Aniplex and directed by Seiji Kishi.
 The story was originally conceived by Jun Maeda, who also wrote the screenplay and composed the music with the group Anant-Garde Eyes, with original character design by Na-Ga; both Maeda and Na-Ga are from the visual novel brand Key.
 The first volume in a six-part episodic visual novel adaptation produced by Key was released in 2015.
 The discography of Angel Beats! consists of two studio albums, one compilation album, nine singles, one soundtrack and one remix album.

 The core of the discography is the original soundtrack album produced by Key Sounds Label in 2010.
 The music on the soundtrack was composed and arranged by Jun Maeda and members of Anant-Garde Eyes.
-One album and five singles for the in-story band Girls Dead Monster were released in 2010 featuring songs performed by LiSA and Marina.
+One album and five singles for the in-story band Girls Dead Monster were released in 2010 featuring songs performed by Lisa and Marina.
 A theme song single was also released in 2010.
 A Girls Dead Monster mini-album was released in 2014.
 A theme song single for the visual novel version was released in 2015.
 Another single for Girls Dead Monster and a piano arrange album were also released in 2015.
 A compilation album containing previously released vocal tracks was released in 2016.
 Another single for Girls Dead Monster was released in 2021.

 Albums

 Keep The Beats!

 Keep The Beats! is a studio album by Girls Dead Monster released on June 30, 2010 in Japan by Key Sounds Label bearing the catalog number KSLA-0058.
 A version of Keep The Beats! containing instrumental tracks was released on July 28, 2010 bundled with a 256-page band score book.
-The album contains one disc with 13 tracks sung by LiSA.
+The album contains one disc with 13 tracks sung by Yui (Lisa).
 The album is composed by Jun Maeda and arranged by Hikarishuyo.